 On September 18th, virtuosic bass player Victor Wooten premiered his unprecedented electric bass concerto, entitled “The Bass Whisperer: Concerto for Electric Bass and Orchestra”, with the Nashville Symphony Orchestra.
 Often times, it was hard to distinguish where bass ended and Victor began, making the night memorable for everyone in attendance.

 Born on September 11, 1964.
 Wooten waisted no time in becoming a musician.
-He performed in gigs as early as 5 years-old with his four other brothers, but as he explains further in this TEDx talk (https://www.youtube.com/watch?v=2zvjW9arAZ0), the seeds for his musical genius were sown pretty much at birth with his musical family-upbringing.
+As he explains in his TEDx talk, the seeds for his musical genius were sown pretty much at birth with his musical upbringing; Wooten even performed in gigs as early as 5 years-old with his four other brothers.
 Wooten’s big break came in 1988 whenever he joined Bela Fleck to become one of the original members of Bela Fleck and the Flecktones.
 This multi-faceted bluegrass/funk/jazz fusion band was able to gain major international recognition, and helped Wooten’s solo career shoot off.
 26 years and 5 Grammy’s later, Victor Wooten is still a highly influential and sought after musician.

 Wooten’s talent was showcased in a variety of ways throughout the three movements, such as improvised cadenzas, bowing on a fretless electric bass, and even laying down a groove so the orchestra can take lead.
-The cadenzas had hints of Wooten’s funk and R&B background, while Wooten opted to usually take on more traditional orchestral melodies when engaging in call-and-response with the orchestra.
+The cadenzas had hints of Wooten’s funk and R&B background, but Wooten opted to take on more traditional orchestral melodies while engaging in call-and-responses with the orchestra.
 Even when Wooten was backing up the orchestra, his performance still somehow was at the center of attention.
-If you are wondering how that could be so, just watch thirty seconds or so of “Classical Thump” off of his 1996 solo album, A Show of Hands:
+If you are wondering how Wooten’s skills could possibly fit in with a traditional orchestra, watch thirty seconds or so of “Classical Thump” off of his 1996 solo album, A Show of Hands: